March for Australia: Brisbane – Roma Street Parklands

 Police estimated that 6,000 people attended the protest.
 The march began from Roma Street Parkland and continued to the courtyard of Parliament House and the surrounding City Botanic Gardens.
 Queensland Libertarian Party president Lachlan Lade was among the speakers at the rally.
 Queensland Police Acting Assistant Commissioner Todd Reid commended the "overall peaceful behaviour" of the protest with only two people being arrested.
 One man was arrested and charged with two counts of assaulting a police officer and another was detained for a breach of the peace.

 Cairns – "Freedom Park", Esplanade

-According to the The Cairns Post, thousands gathered for the march in Cairns.
+According to The Cairns Post, thousands gathered for the march in Cairns.
 The march began at Freedom Park on the Cairns Esplanade and continued to Fogarty Park, also on the Cairns Esplanade.

 Townsville – Anzac Memorial Park

 According to the ABC around 400 people attended the anti-immigration march in Townsville.
 The march was led by members of the Katter's Australian Party.
 Former party leader, Bob Katter gave a speech at the march and was joined by Queensland state MPs Nick Dametto and Robbie Katter.